Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 Can Hairballs Be Dangerous For Cats?

-If a hairball gets big enough, or if it passes into the small intestine, it can turn into a blockage, which can disrupt your cat’s digestive system and even cause death.
+Furthermore, if the hairball gets too big or passes into the small intestine it can turn into a blockage that disrupts your cat’s digestive system and even causes death.

-So, if you want to know when to worry about a hairball, you should look out for signs like:
+If you are wondering when to worry about a hairball, look for the following signs:

 - Constant gagging